jumanlee/DjangoRestAPI/README.md

 # Introduction

-This project is to implement REST API endpoints for bioscience researchers who are working on protein domains.
+This project involves the implmenetation of REST API endpoints for bioscience researchers working on protein domains.
 The API allows the researchers to regularly query for the data they've generated.
 The API endpoints specification and data are explained further in below sections.
 All the bioscience data is stored in the three csv files, which the python script that I have written will transfer all into the default sqlite database.
 This will happen after you run the migration and then the python script, explained in the next section.
 Note that this project is my completed mid-term project for my web development module at the University of London.

 # Instructions